 SMT BGA Solder Joint Slice AnalysisNov 7, 2018 10:27:19 PM

-With the continued shrinking of electronic components and the addition of many BGAs to electronic products, it has become more difficult to analyze defects in the materials.
-One common way to do this analysis is through a BGA solder joint section.
+With the continued shrinking of electronic components and the addition of many BGAs to electronic products, it has become more difficult to analyze defects in materials.
+One common way to do this is through a BGA solder joint section.
 In this article, we'll do a bit of a primer on this process and how it works in practice.

 Solder joint slicing process:

 The test points of the parts to be tested should be clearly marked with a colorful marking so that the sampling is done correctly.

 Use a ratio of materials and proportion of epoxy resin to hardener of 5:1.
 The amount mixed is measured according to the number of samples to test.
 Finally, you would need to record the glue time as the glue must be used within half an hour.

 The cut sample should be smoothed with 180# sandpaper with a sand-off of a minimum of 1.27 mm that was reserved for this purpose.
 Once done, clear with ultrasonic tools.

 After this process, the sample should be washed and allowed to dry thoroughly.
 Once dried, a release agent should be applied to the embedded mold so that the sample can be tested face-down.

 A double-sided tape or a sample holder is fixed on the bottom surface of the mold while the clean plastic mold casing is placed on the rotating platform in the vacuum embedding machine.

 Once placed, slowly inject the potting material into the embedded mold to ensure that the sample is vertical.
 After the sample is evacuated in a vacuum embed machine, it can be taken out and allowed to cure at room temperature.

 On the grinding and polishing machine (pictured at right, below), wet the back surface of the circular sandpaper on the surface of the disk, then put the hoop on the hoop to fix the sandpaper.